Directed Capacity-Preserving Subgraphs: Hardness and Exact Polynomial Algorithms: Laminar Series-Parallel Graphs

 \section{Laminar Series-Parallel Graphs}

-In this section, we introduce \acfp{LSP}---a rich graph family that not only includes the \acfp{DSP} but also cyclic graphs and graphs with multiple sources and sinks.
+In this section, we introduce \acfp{LSP}---a rich graph family that not only includes \acfp{DSP} but also cyclic graphs and graphs with multiple sources and sinks.
 A (directed) graph $G$ is \emph{(directed) $s$-$t$-series-parallel ($s$-$t$-(D)SP)} if and only if it is a single edge~$st$ or there exist two (directed, resp.) $s_i$-$t_i$-series-parallel graphs $G_i$, $i \in \{1,2\}$, such that $G$ can be created from their disjoint union by one of the following operations~\cite{Duffin1965}: \begin{enumerate} \item P-composition: Identify $s_1$ with $s_2$ and $t_1$ with $t_2$.
 Then, $s = s_1$ and $t = t_1$. \item S-composition: Identify $t_1$ with $s_2$.
-Then, $s = s_1$ and $t= t_2$. \end{enumerate} There also exists a widely known forbidden subgraph characterization of \acp{DSP}:
+Then, $s = s_1$ and $t= t_2$. \end{enumerate} There also exists a widely known forbidden subgraph characterization of \acp{DSP}, which relies on the notion of a \emph{subdivision}: Let an \emph{edge subdivision operation} be the deletion of an edge~$uw$ and its replacement by a new subdivision vertex~$v$ and two new directed edges~$uv,vw$.
+A \emph{subdivision of a graph}~$H$ is any graph that can be created by performing a sequence of edge subdivision operations, starting with~$H$.
+The central ingredient of the following characterization is the characterizing digraph chiefly called $W$, depicted in \Cref{fig:graph_w}.